RiftValleySoftware/RVS_Spinner/README.md

 If you do that, then no need to import.

-If you include the product (in the "Build" sibdirectory), you will need to import the module, by adding the following to the source files that will be accessing the spinner:
+If you include the product (in the "Build" subdirectory), you will need to import the module, by adding the following to the source files that will be accessing the spinner:

     import RVS_Spinner